 Take a deep breath.
 Now read this handy list.

 3.)
 Take the metal out of your face.
 If you normally wear facial piercings, take them out.
 They aren’t appropriate to wear to court.
-Plus, you’re going to have to walk through a metal detector.

 As stupid as it is, appearances matter.
+A lot.

 4.)
 Don’t wear a belt or complicated shoes.
 You will have to walk through a metal detector and remove your shoes before you can enter the courthouse.
 Make it easy on yourself by leaving your belts and metal accessories at home and wearing flats you can slip in and out of easily.
 Don’t create unnecessary stress.
 You’ll likely be a hot mess of nerves to begin with.

 When it’s your turn to sit in front of the judge, follow these rules.